 If you have suffered severe injuries due to someone else’s carelessness, contact the Tustin Personal Injury Lawyers of Bisnar Chase.

-Our passionate legal team works hard on your case so the only concern you have to have is recovering.
-Our law firm is fully equipped with top-notch trial lawyers and four litigation groups that have earned over $500 Million dollars in wins for our clients.
+Our passionate top-rated legal team works hard on your case so the only concern you have to have is recovering.
+Our law firm is fully equipped with top-notch trial lawyers and four litigation groups that have earned over $750 million dollars in wins for our clients.

-If you or a loved one has endured a catastrophic injury from an accident call 949-203-3814 and receive a free consultation for your Orange County personal injury claim.
+If you or a loved one has endured an injury in Tustin from an accident call 949-203-3814 and receive a free consultation for your Orange County personal injury claim.

 It is crucial for the plaintiff’s legal representative to prove that the defendant owed what is known as a “duty of care” to the plaintiff.
 “Duty of care” is the legal term that refers to an individual or organization’s responsibility of keeping you safe.
 The institution is to have standards set in place to prevent any harmful incidents.
 Those who breach the “duty of care” are liable for the damages the victim has acquired.